 Let's start with a disclaimer that this is only one interpretation of CASL and its implications, and you should review the original legislation and seek proper legal counsel if you think CASL may impact your business in any way.

 This post is going to focus on email marketing, but remember that CASL applies to any commercial electronic message, which includes emails, texts, instant messaging, social media messages, and so forth.
-If you need a crash course on the details of CASL, take a look at the blog post we published when CASL was first implemented.
-It goes over the basic rules and requirements.

 Back when CASL first went into affect on July 1, 2014, the legislation included a three year transition period to help businesses cope with the changes.
 In just over a week, that 3 years is up, which means this transition period is officially over, and one major rule is about to tightening up.